isinaltinkaya/i3gcalendar/README.md

 interval=3600

+## Prerequisites:

-PS: You have to chage line 21 in the python code with your /PATH_TO_FILE/token.json
+You have to chage line 21 in the python code with your /PATH_TO_FILE/token.json

+You need to install some libraries:
+`python3 -m pip install google-api-python-client` `python3 -m pip install oauth2client`